GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/secrets.md

 # Secrets

 The secrets deployment is used to define sensitive values that should not be set in plaintext.
-Secrets are deployed in the devops project.
+Secrets are typically deployed in their own dedicated project.

 ## How-to